dpedu/pyircbot/docs/module_guide/_module_guide.rst

 that interacts with the server directly, such as PING.
 It would have the properties ``event.prefix.hostname`` and ``event.prefix.str``.

+There are more hook-like decorators.
+See @regex and @command.

 Since the module described above echos messages, let's do that:

 .. code-block:: python